env.dev

 // env.PORT is number, env.DATABASE_URL is string

 Setting inline environment variables works differently across shells.
-NODE_ENV=production node app.js works on Linux and macOS but fails on Windows cmd.exe.
-The cross-env package solves this:
+NODE_ENV=production node app.js works on Linux and macOS but fails on Windows cmd.exe with 'NODE_ENV' is not recognized as an internal or external command — the fix-it guide covers the same root cause for NODE_NO_WARNINGS, NODE_OPTIONS, and friends.
+The cross-env package solves it for npm scripts:

 {